IceWhaleTech/CasaOS-AppStore/CONTRIBUTING.md

     3. Magic Value

-        **Note: The features is only working in casaos 0.4.5**
+        **Note**: The features is only working in casaos 0.4.5

-        For same case.
+        For resolves some cases.
 Casaos provide some magic value to power your application:

         - $OPENAI_API_KEY
         - $WEBUI_PORT

         ##### $OPENAI_API_KEY
+        > for developer

         your application can read `OPENAI_API_KEY` from env variable.
 It is set in `/etc/casaos/app-management`.
 User can set only once and using anywhere.
+It can be change by api, after change, all application will re up to inject new env var.

+        **Note**: change the config didn't change the env var of current container.

         #### WEBUI_PORT
+        > for application maintainer

         your `docker-compose.yml` can use `WEBUI_PORT` to set webui port.
 Casaos will assign a available port for your application.
 You can use it like this:

+        ```yaml
+        ...
+        ports:
+         - target: 5230
+           published: ${WEBUI_PORT}
+           protocol: tcp
+        ...
+        x-casaos:
+            architectures:
+                - amd64
+                - arm64
+                - arm
+        ...
+            port_map: ${WEBUI_PORT}
+        ```
+        or
         ```yaml
         ...
         ports: